LibertyNJ/eoclu/README.md

 users who are curious and may be new to this kind of thing, but also offer more advanced features for users who want to use it to compose a larger script or other program.

+## CCP Proprietary Notice

+This is a third-party application for EVE Online which makes use of various licensed materials under a developer license agreement with CCP hf.

+> © 2014 CCP hf.
+All rights reserved.
+"EVE", "EVE Online", "CCP", and all
+> related logos and images are trademarks or registered trademarks of CCP hf.